oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Task 3: Calling PL/SQL from JavaScript

 The previous lab showed you how to query the database using SQL.
 In addition to using plain SQL you can make use of the rich PL/SQL API provided by the database.
 In this example you will use the `DBMS_APPLICATION_INFO` package to instrument your code.

-`DBMS_APPLICATION_INFO` is an important PL/SQL package allowing you to instrument your code.
-Should you ever encounter performance degradation you can perform a detailed analysis based on the information available in the Automatic Workload Repository (provided you are licensed to use the Diagnostic Pack).
-Instrumenting the code using `DBMS_APPLICATION_INFO` is essential for troubleshooting issues involving connection-pooled applications.
+`DBMS_APPLICATION_INFO` is an important PL/SQL package allowing database developers to associate an application module and action with a session.
+Should your application ever encounter a performance degradation your operations team can perform a detailed analysis based on the information available in the Automatic Workload Repository (AWR) and Active Session History (ASH) provided the DIAGNOSTICS pack is licensed.

 This task showcases several additional features: